palewire/first-python-notebook/docs/index.rst

 You will learn just enough of the `Python <https://www.python.org/>`_ computer programming language to work with the `pandas <http://pandas.pydata.org/>`_ library, a popular open-source tool for analyzing data.
 The course will teach you how to read, filter, join, group, aggregate and rank structured data.

-You will also learn how to record, remix and republish your analysis using `Project Jupyter’s computational notebook <http://jupyter.org/>`_, a browser-based application for writing code that is emerging as the standard for sharing reproducible research.
+You will also learn how to record, remix and republish your analysis using `Project Jupyter’s computational notebook <http://jupyter.org/>`_, a browser-based interface for writing code that is emerging as the standard for sharing reproducible research.

 You will also learn how to plot and chart your data inside the notebook using the `Altair data visualization <https://altair-viz.github.io/>`_ library, a Python package that offers a simple, structured grammar for generating graphics.